qpsolvers/qpsolvers/doc/src/installation.rst

     pip install quadprog

-If this command returns a `build issue
+If this command returns a `build error
 <https://github.com/quadprog/quadprog/issues/15>`__, you can install the solver
 from pre-built wheels instead: